|

 THE BOTTOM LINE

-When you are lucky enough to hold the ace of trump and dummy's singleton trump is going
+When you are lucky enough to hold the ace of trump and dummy's singleton trump is going to prevent you from getting a possible ruff, cash the ace and then go for your ruff.

-#33 DESPERATION?
+#33 Desperation?

 Dlr: North